FAQs (Frequently Asked Questions)

 - Liposuction of neck and face — $3000 and up.

-Skin care treatments with chemical peels and microabrasion begin at $150 and a good skin care program with products cost around $25/month.
+Skin care treatments with chemical peels, micro-needling and laser toning begin at $350 and a good skin care program with products cost around $125/month.

 The earlier you start with proper skin care and nutrition the greater return on your investment for your enhanced image.